 - 1/2 cup mint leaves

 - 2 green chillies - adjust to taste

 - salt to taste

-1. Wash and drain the marrow bones.
+- Wash and drain the marrow bones.
 Grind all the ingredients mentioned under 'For the Masala' to a coarse paste using a little water.
-Apply this paste to the meat and transfer them to a pressure cooker.
+Apply this paste to the meat and transfer everything to a pressure cooker.
 Place the marrow bones at the bottom so that they don't bob up.

 - Add the finely chopped onions & the quartered tomatoes and about 5-6 cups of water (depending on how thick/clear you wish your soup to be).
 Adjust salt to taste (remember you have already added salt to the marinade)

 - Pressure cook on a full heat for about 20-25 mins or till the meat is tender.
 Garnish with chopped coriander, ghee and ginger julienne and serve piping hot with croutons/garlic bread/baguette slices or plain bread.

 Tried this recipe?Please leave a comment & rate the recipe below or share a photo on Instagram and tag me @ruchikrandhap